-The School’s policy of is to adhere to the requirements of the General Data Protection Regulation (“GDPR”), the Privacy and Electronic Communications (EC Directive) Regulations 2003, and such other legislation as may be applicable.
+The School’s policy of is to adhere to the Data Protection Act 2018 (incorporating the requirements of the General Data Protection Regulation (“GDPR”)), the Privacy and Electronic Communications (EC Directive) Regulations 2003, and such other legislation as may be applicable.

 The School also aspires to follow best practice in so far as it relates to its activities.